rust-lang/rust/src/doc/rustc-dev-guide/src/building/how-to-build-and-run.md

 Notice that this is not absolute, for instance, using Nushell in VSCode on Win10, typing `x` or `./x` still open the `x.py` in editor rather invoke the program :)

-In the rest of documents, we use `x` to represent the straightly usage of `x.py`, which means the following command:
+In the rest of this guilde, we use `x` rather than `x.py` directly.
+The following
+command:

 ```bash
 ./x check